Jacob Jordaens: Royal patronage

 Sometime during the years 1639–40, Jordaens was commissioned through Balthazar Gerbier, the English King Charles' agent in Brussels, and Cesare Alessandro Scaglia, a diplomat residing in Antwerp, to create a set of 22 paintings illustrating The Story of Cupid and Psyche.
 Van Dyck's Cupid and Psyche may also be related to this commission.
 While the works were to be displayed in the Queen's House at Greenwich upon completion, the patron and final location were unknown to Jordaens at the time he received the commission.
 When Jordaens submitted his initial designs to his intermediaries between himself and the English court, Gerbier was still attempting to convince the King that Rubens was a better choice for a project requiring a thorough skill in foreshortening.
 His efforts failed when Rubens died on 30 May 1640.
 With Rubens' death, Jordaens was given the sole responsibility for the entire commission.
 Efforts to complete the project continued slowly until in May 1641 all plans for The Story of Cupid and Psyche series were disrupted with the death of the diplomat Scaglia.
 The project was never completed and only eight paintings were delivered to the English Court.
 A dispute with Scaglia's heirs over payment for seven of these works continued into the next generation.

-He also received a commission from Ruben's heirs to finish a painting of Hercules and Andromeda commissioned by Philip IV of Spain.
+He also received a commission from Ruben's heirs to finish a painting of Perseus and Andromeda commissioned by Philip IV of Spain.
 On 21 April 1648 he received a commission to produce 35 large ceiling paintings for Queen Christina of Sweden's castle in Uppsala, Sweden.
 It is not clear whether Jordaens ever completed this commission or if the works ever reached their destination.

 In 1651 he received one of his final large commissions.
 Amalia van Solms, widow of the Dutch Stadtholder Prince Frederick Henry of Orange invited various artists to decorate the manorial house Huis ten Bosch in The Hague which was built in 1645.
 For the Orange hall in the manor, Jordaens painted the Triumph of Frederick Henry, Prince of Orange, a large allegorical painting of Prince Frederick Henry's military successes.

 In 1661, he was commissioned to paint large lunettes for the newly constructed Amsterdam Town Hall.
 Two of the lunettes deal with biblical subjects, (the David and Goliath and Samson defeats the Philistines) and two depict scenes from Dutch history (A Roman Camp under Attack by Night and Peace between the Romans and the Batavians).